 “Fine...”
 Emma said quietly.
 A long awkward silence followed, and Emma fidgeted uneasily.

 “Why did you come now?”
-Emma asked, looking back to him.
+Emma asked as she looked back to him.
 He furrowed his brow a bit.

 “What do you mean?”
 He asked.